zplayads/PlayableAdsDemo-iOS/README-EN.md

 ![图片](./tutorialImg/manual-add-other-linker-flags.png)
 ## 3. Access code
 ### 3.1 Initialize SDK
+Initialize ZPLAY Ads, show ad.

-To pre-load an ad may take several seconds, so it’s recommended to initialize the SDK and load ads as early as possible.
+> To pre-load an ad may take several seconds, so it’s recommended to initialize the SDK and load ads as early as possible.
 Please fill in the APPID and adUnitID you obtained on ZPLAY Ads platform When initializing the SDK.

 ```objective-c